 Alternatively, you can also check who pinned your pins by going to https://www.pinterest.ca/source/aspiringbloggers.com/ and replacing it with your URL at the end instead of mine.

-Every day, I use this information to see if my pins were pinned onto group boards, and then send a convincing message to the board owner to request an invite.
+Every day, I use this as a resource to find out which group boards my pins were repinned to and then send a convincing message to the group board owner to request an invite.
 Here’s a sample of what I usually write:

 I noticed that one of your collaborators just pinned one of my pins onto your group board – Blogging Tips & Tricks.